T-Mobile expects OK for Austrian mobile merger deal

-VIENNA Nov 5 The head of Deutsche Telekom's T-Mobile Austria unit expects rivals to get the regulatory green light for an agreed takeover that would reduce the number of domestic players to three, he said on Monday.
+VIENNA The head of Deutsche Telekom's (DTEGn.DE) T-Mobile Austria unit expects rivals to get the regulatory green light for an agreed takeover that would reduce the number of domestic players to three, he said on Monday.

-Hong Kong's Hutchison 3G, a unit of Hutchison Whampoa , hopes to win EU and Austrian approval for its planned 1.3 billion euro ($1.67 billion) purchase of France Telecom's Orange Austria.
+Hong Kong's Hutchison 3G, a unit of Hutchison Whampoa 0013.HK, hopes to win EU and Austrian approval for its planned 1.3 billion euro ($1.67 billion) purchase of France Telecom's FTE.PA Orange Austria.

-"We think the merger will be realised," T-Mobile Austria Chief Executive Andreas Bierwirth told reporters.
+"We think the merger will be realized," T-Mobile Austria Chief Executive Andreas Bierwirth told reporters.

 While opinions on the deal have fluctuated over the past weeks, "in the past few days I have got more of a signal that it will happen", he said without giving any more details.